codefellows/seattle-code-301n24/curriculum/class-01/README.md

-# SMACSS and Responsive Web Design
+# Introduction to React and Components

 ## Overview